YanivShahar1/YanivShahar1/README.md

 😉 My name is Yaniv and I'm a 3rd year computer science student.

-- 🔭 I’m currently working on my "Enigma Machine" project.
+- 🔭 I’m currently working on the Enigma Machine project.

 📫 Feel free to contact me any time ! yanivshahar97@gmail.com